 A whole life insurance policy provides coverage that lasts your entire life, as long as you pay your premiums.
-The premiums stays the same for the life of the policy, so you’ll know exactly how much you’ll pay each month.
+The premiums stay the same for the life of the policy, so you’ll know exactly how much you’ll pay each month.

 Unlike term life insurance, these policies earn cash value on a portion of your premium.

 How does whole life insurance work?

 A whole life insurance policy has two parts: a death benefit, and a savings component.
 The death benefit is guaranteed, which means your beneficiaries will receive a payout when you die.
 The payout is equal to the face value of the policy — so if you purchase a $250,000 policy, your insurer will pay $250,000 upon your passing.
 The savings component is called the “cash value” and can benefit you while you’re still alive.